amr-abdelhamid/refbook/manuscript/main.md

 Having these two objectives in mind, it's possible to develop your "gut feeling" about the correct length of a method.

-Let's agree that a method is *maintainable* when it fulfills these two criteria: understandability and modifiability, and need no further refactoring;  Consider this method and try to evaluate how *maintainable* it is.
+Let's agree that a method is *maintainable* and needs no further refactoring when it fulfills these two criteria of being understandable and modifiable.
+Now, consider this method and try to evaluate how *maintainable* it is.
 To help you do that, start a stopwatch and measure the time to understand the intent of the method code lines.

 {lang="java"}
 ~~~~~~~~